It’s common knowledge that the value of property grows overtime.

 Until we master the scientific breakthrough of time travel, it’s not possible to go back in time and buy property while it’s still “cheap”.

-And let’s not sugar coat it — if that were possible, we could snag some absolute bargains.
+But if that were possible, we could snag some absolute bargains.

 If we take a look back at what real estate prices were like a few decades ago, the facts and figures are eye-wateringly appealing.